 Study Sites.
-The biomass of > 200 species of macroalgae, invertebrates and fish was estimated at five reefs as part of a long-term experiment designed to evaluate the effects of disturbance to giant kelp on the structure and productivity of the benthic community.
-The five reefs (Arroyo Quemado 34^{0} 28.048'N, 120^{0} 07.031'W; Carpinteria 34^{0} 23.474'N, 119^{0} 32.510'W; Isla Vista 34^{0} 23.275'N, 119^{0} 32.792'W; Mohawk 34^{0} 23.649'N, 119^{0} 43.762'W; and Naples 34° 25.342'N, 119° 57.102'W) ranged in depth from 5.8 m to 8.9 m (MLLW) and were chosen to represent a range of physical and biological characteristics known to influence subtidal macroalgal assemblages in the region.
-A common (but not always persistent) feature on these reefs was the presence of the giant kelp, which forms a dense canopy at the sea surface that suppresses recruitment and growth of understory algae below it.
+Time series data of reef biota (i.e., algae, invertebrates and fish) and irradiance were collected at five reefs as part of a long-term experiment designed to evaluate the effects of disturbance to giant kelp (Macrocystis pyrifera) on the structure and productivity of the benthic community.
+The five reefs (Arroyo Quemado 34° 28.048'N, 120° 07.031'W; Carpinteria 34° 23.474'N, 119° 32.510'W; Isla Vista 34° 23.275'N, 119° 32.792'W; Mohawk 34° 23.649'N, 119° 43.762'W; and Naples 34° 25.342'N, 119° 57.102'W) ranged in depth from 5.8 m to 8.9 m (MLLW) and were chosen to represent a range of physical and biological characteristics known to influence the structure and productivity of subtidal reef communities in the region.
+A ubiquitous (but not always persistent) feature on these reefs was the presence of giant kelp, which forms a dense canopy at the sea surface that alters the biomass, diversity and temporal stability of reef biota (Castorani et al. 2018, Miller et al. 2018, Lamy et al. 2020).

-Beginning in 2008, M. pyrifera was removed from a 2000 m2 plot once per year in early winter at four reefs (Arroyo Quemado, Carpinteria, Mohawk and Naples) to simulate the effects of winter storm disturbance.
+Beginning in 2008, giant kelp was removed from a 2000 m2 plot once per year in winter at four reefs (Arroyo Quemado, Carpinteria, Mohawk and Naples) to simulate the effects of winter storm disturbance (referred to as "annual removal" treatment).
 An adjacent unmanipulated 2000 m2 plot served as a control.
-Beginning in winter 2010, M. pyrifera was removed 1 to 2 times per season in a 600 m2 area at each of these reefs to create a "continuous kelp removal" plot.
-In fall 2010 we established a fifth reef site at Isla Vista with 2000 m2 annual kelp removal and kelp control plots (a 600 m2 continuous kelp removal plot was not established at this site).
-The experimental removal of kelp ceased in winter 2016 or winter 2017 depending on the site (see Table 1).
+Beginning in winter 2010, giant kelp was removed 1 to 2 times per season within a 600 m2 area within (or in the case of Mohawk adjacent to) each of the annual removal plots to create a "continual removal" treatment.
+In fall 2011, a fifth site was established at Isla Vista with 2000 m2 annual removal and control plots (a 600 m2 continual removal treatment was not established at this site).
+The reef community of algae (including giant kelp), invertebrates and fish were surveyed in annual removal and continual removal plots prior to each experimental removal of giant kelp.
+Thus, data collected on the date following the first kelp removal represents the first sampling period of the annual and continual removal treatments.
+The last experimental removals of giant kelp occurred in winter 2016 or winter 2017, depending on the site.
+The last sampling of reef communities under experimental conditions for annual and continual kelp removal treatments occurred ~12 months following the last kelp removal.
+Control, annual removal, and continuous removal plots continue to be sampled seasonally to document the recovery of the reef community in the absence of experimental kelp removal.
+Dates of the initiation and cessation of kelp removal in the experimental plots are provided in Table 1.